Daniel J. Frey

 Just like that dog fighting for that last piece of gristle on a bone.

-So as we prepare to vote out the White House's chief hater, keep in mind the prize.
+So, as we prepare to vote out the White House's chief hater and creep, keep in mind the prize.

 A world where children are no longer taught to wear masks.